Matt Doherty (basketball): After coaching

-Doherty was a scout for the Indiana Pacers.
-He was hired in October 2012.
+Doherty was hired in October 2012 as a scout for the Indiana Pacers.

 In 2013, Doherty called college basketball games for ESPNU and later appeared on Tournament Countdown: The Experts, part of ESPNU's post-season college basketball coverage.

-On August 17, 2017, Doherty was hired as the Atlantic 10 Conference's associate commissioner for men's basketball.
+In August 2017, Doherty was hired as the Atlantic 10 Conference's associate commissioner for men's basketball.
 He resigned in April 2019.

 Personal life

-While Doherty was coaching at Davidson, he married Kelly Propst, also an alumna of University of North Carolina at Chapel Hill.
+While Doherty was coaching at Davidson, he married Kelly Propst.
 They have two children, Tucker (born 1997) and Hattie (born 1999).
-As of 2019, Tucker is a junior at Bellarmine University where he plays lacrosse and Hattie followed in her parents' footsteps in attending the University of North Carolina at Chapel Hill where she is a sophomore and competes in rowing.
+Tucker played lacrosse at Bellarmine University and Hattie attended the University of North Carolina at Chapel Hill where she competed as a rower.